-Statewide, caseload demands consume 70 percent of the prosecutors' time.
-The percent of time spent on office administration and community relations ranges from less than 1 percent to 98 percent.
-The medians are 20 and 10 percent respectively.
+Statewide, caseload demands consumes 45 percent of the prosecutors' time and attention.
+The percent of time spent on office administration and community relations ranges from less than 2 percent to 90 percent.

 As offices increase in size, the management and administrative duties of the elected prosecutors increase until they can no longer carry an active caseload - nor should they.
 We recognize that chief prosecutors typically enjoy trying cases more than managing offices, but sacrifices have to be made if offices are to operate successfully.